Propagating Your Garden Plants

 Don’t be put off by this fluctuation in temperature as you can obtain exceedingly good results with seed sowing and cuttings with unheated propagators.

-Start off with an unheated propagator and progress to a heated one as nand when you become more experienced.
+Start off with an unheated propagator and progress to a heated one as and when you become more experienced.

 Cold Frames are invaluable for *propagating some types of seeds and cuttings.

-Cold frames are worth their weight in gold for *over-wintering some types of seedlings, rooted cuttings, (*this will increase your chances of success), and some types of mature plants.
+Cold frames are worth their weight in gold for *over-wintering some types of seedlings, rooted cuttings and some types of mature plants.

 Cloches can be used to warm up the soil, provide shelter from cold winds and give some protection from light frosts.

-They are especially useful in giving vegetable seeds an early start.
+They are especially useful in giving vegetable seeds and young plants an early start.
 Cloches will give some newly planted vegetable plants a head start.

 And if used for strawberries they can give you an earlier than usual crop.